isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    |                 |                    | false for ddns-enable-updates |
    +-----------------+--------------------+-------------------------------+

 Kea 1.9.1 adds two new parameters.
 The first new parameter is ``ddns-update-on-renew``.
-Normally, when leases are renewed the server will only update DNS if the DNS information for the lease (e.g. FQDN, DNS update direction flags) has changed.
+Normally, when leases are renewed the server only updates DNS if the DNS information for the lease (e.g. FQDN, DNS update direction flags) has changed.
 Setting ``ddns-update-on-renew`` to true instructs the server to always update the DNS information when a lease is renewed even if its DNS information has not changed.
 This allows Kea to "self-heal" in the event it was previously unable to add DNS entries or they were somehow lost by the DNS server.

 .. note::